pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_message-actions.md

 15        "messageTimetoken": "15610547826969050"
 16    }
 17}
 ```

 ## Remove message action

 ##### Requires Message Persistence
-Enable Message Persistence for your key in the Admin Portal.
+Enable Message Persistence for your key in the Admin Portal as described in the support article.

 Remove a previously added action from a published message.
 The response is empty.

 ### Method(s)

 Use this JavaScript method:
 ```
 `1removeMessageAction({
 2    channel: string,